evant179/secret-santa-desktop-app/README.md

 * ~~After implementing new table, add dropdown selections for each row, under the "Current Year" column, to allow for result overriding.~~
 * Add button to add newcomers.
 * Add button to edit exclusions.
+* Add button to delete members.
 * Convert popup error dialogs to Alert
 * When opening the program, check if all names in data.csv exist as an entry in exclusions.csv (DataValidator)
-* Check if there are duplicate selections when result overriding
+* Check if there are duplicate selections when result overriding (DataValidator)